- Why Study History of Art at Christ's College?

 Subjects: what do you need?

 This is an academic course, so although practical artistic skills may help your understanding of media and technique, they’re not essential.
 There are no required subjects.
-We recommend you study subjects such as the following to A-level (or equivalent):
+We recommend you study subjects such as the following to A-level, IB Higher Level, Scottish Advanced Higher or equivalent:

 You don’t need any previous knowledge of History of Art, but we do expect you to have a basic understanding of the subject and to show enthusiasm for, and visual sensitivity to, works of art.